CLRX/CLRX-mirror/doc/GcnInstrsVop1.md

 Opcode VOP1: 38 (0x26) for GCN 1.0/1.1
 Opcode VOP3A: 422 (0x1a6) for GCN 1.0/1.1
 Syntax: V_LOG_CLAMP_F32 VDST, SRC0
-Description: Approximate logarithm of base 2 from floating point value SRC0 with clamping infinities to -MAX_FLOAT.
+Description: Approximate logarithm of the base 2 from floating point value SRC0 with clamping infinities to -MAX_FLOAT.
 Result is stored in VDST.
 If SRC0 is negative then store -NaN to VDST.
 This instruction doesn't handle denormalized values regardless FLOAT MODE register setup.